knelasevero/package-olm/README.md

-# Packages generation for OLM
+# Package generation for OLM

 *⚠️ this repository was forked from https://github.com/cert-manager/cert-manager-olm and this release process is stil experimental*